UPDATE: For the year 2020, Medicaid plans will follow the same requirements and application methods.

 - How to Apply for Medicaid Online in Oregon

-- Sign Up for Medicaid in Oregon by Mail
+- How to Sign Up for Medicaid in Oregon by Mail

 - How to Apply for Medicaid in Oregon by Phone

 What Are the Medicaid Application Requirements in Oregon?

 In order to apply for Medicaid or Medicaid-based programs in Oregon, applicants will need to complete an application for Medicaid and attach any and all required identity verification material.
 Oregon Health Plan Customer Services will verify all information submitted during the medical coverage application process.
 Residency, income and immigration status information will all be verified prior to acceptance.

 Candidates who have a legal alien residency or permanent residency immigration status are not eligible for Medicaid in Oregon, but are eligible for an alternative program aimed at insuring individuals with legal alien or permanent residency status.
 These programs include Citizen Alien Waived Emergent Medical (CAWEM) and Qualified Medicare Beneficiary coverage.